iSaluki/phhs6/content/sixth/Biology/Biodiversity/MaintainingBiodiversity.md

 ### The Rio Convention

 - Convention of Biological Diversity—strategies for sustainable development
-- United Nations framework convention on climate change - agreement to stabilise greenhouse gases.
+- United Nations framework convention on climate change—agreement to stabilise greenhouse gases.
+- United Nations Convention to combat desertification
+	- prevents transformation of fertile land to desert
+	- reduce the effects of drought

+### Countryside Stewardship Scheme

+- Enhance and conserve English landscape
+	- sustain beauty and biodiversity
+	- improve/extend/create habitats for wildlife
+	- restoring neglected land

 **This is a work in progress page, come back at 3.01pm BST for the finished page.**